About Dansens Hus

 The incidents of recent years and focus on #Me Too and Black Lives Matter have made us more aware that we must work more directly and specifically on problems relating to discrimination and inclusion.
 For several years now, we have had a special clause in our contracts with our partners, stating that we have zero tolerance to discrimination.
 We are now working to develop an action plan against discrimination and racism that will make us better able to act if any performers, colleagues or members of the audience are subject to discriminatory or racist episodes.
 It will be an instrument that enables us to prevent, deal with and follow up on incidents.

-If you as an artist or member of the audience experience discrimination or racism at Dansens Hus, we want you to contact us.
-The person for members of the public to contact is Managing Director Sunniva Steine (sunniva@dansenshus.com/+47 41318232).
-The person for artists to contact is Planning and Production Manager Kristin Skiftun (Kristin@dansenshus.com/ +47 926 99 462) or Artistic Director Samme Raeymaekers (samme@dansenshus.com).
-You can also contact our Diversity Developer Thomas Prestø (Thomas@dansenshus.com/ + 47 938 08 369).
-Every enquiry is handled in accordance with data protection rules and we observe confidentiality.
-It must feel safe to report any experience of racism and discrimination, and the organisation must treat any reports very seriously.
+If you as an artist or audience member experience discrimination or racism at Dansens Hus, please contact us.
+The contact person for the public is administrative manager Sunniva Steine (sunniva@dansenshus.com/+47 41318232).
+The contact person for artists is Planning and Production Manager Pernille Skansaar (pernille@dansenshus.com/+47 952 46 934) or Artistic Director Stine Nilsen (stine@dansenshus.com).
+All inquiries are handled with privacy and confidentiality.
+It is safe to report experiences of racism and discrimination, and the organization takes this very seriously.

 Art is expression.
 Freedom of expression is a fundamental building block in a democratic society.
 As a society, we need art that challenges established truths, that turns our world view upside down.
 Art that experiments, and that we may not understand immediately.
 We need artists that see, comment, challenge and provoke.
 This is how we move art and society forward.
 Artists must be able to do this without the fear of being met by hate speech or discrimination.
 We want to be an ally for artists who experience harassment or hate speech in the public sphere.
 Please contact our Managing Director or Artistic Director if you have a problem that you would like to bring up or discuss.